8ball030/ethereal_rust_sdk/readme.md

 This is the Ethereal Rust SDK, which provides tools and libraries for interacting with the [Ethereal](https://ethereal.trade) platform using the Rust programming language.

 ## Features
-- Socket.IO client for real-time communication
+- Socket.IO client for real-time communication for all supported WebSocket channels
 - JSON serialization and deserialization
 - Asynchronous programming with Tokio
 - HTTP requests with Reqwest